 The following tables provide, as of the date of this prospectus, information regarding the beneficial ownership of our Common Stock and Warrants of each Selling Stockholder, the number of shares of Common Stock or Warrants that may be sold by each Selling Stockholder under this prospectus and that each Selling Stockholder will beneficially own after this offering.
-The immediately following table also sets forth the percentage of Common Stock beneficially owned by a Selling Stockholder after giving effect to the sale by the Selling Stockholder of all securities being offered hereby, based on 16,041,464 shares of Common Stock outstanding as of March 31, 2023.
+The immediately following table also sets forth the percentage of Common Stock beneficially owned by a Selling Stockholder after giving effect to the sale by the Selling Stockholder of all securities being offered hereby, based on 16,048,181 shares of Common Stock outstanding as of December 6, 2022, including 11,300,000 shares issued as Merger Consideration, 1,025,000 shares of common stock issued in connection with the PIPE financing, and reflects the valid redemption of 2,380,246 ordinary shares by public stockholders of Lakeshore.
 The shares of Common Stock issuable upon exercise of the Warrants are not included in the table below as the table assumes the Warrants are sold in the offering prior to their exercise by the applicable Selling Securityholder.
-The following table does not include Public Warrants or the primary issuance of shares of Common Stock underlying the Public Warrants.
-The following table does not include the Convertible Notes or the primary issuance of shares of Common Stock upon conversion of the Convertible Notes.
+The following table does not include Public Warrants or the primary issuance of shares of Common Stock upon conversion of the Convertible Notes.